 Kyubey is still the little twerp we all love to hate (another point in the ending's favour is that he got his comeuppance far more than in the original series) and Madoka herself manages to become a cross between a symbol and a character by the end of the film but her scenes with Homura, both in this strange world near the start and other later scenes, are lovely, with some great character dialogue and a genuine feeling of love emitting from her (what kind of love, though, is entirely up to the viewer's interpretation).
 And, in terms of Homura, I think I've talked about her long enough but let's just say that by the end, you will be thoroughly split on whether to love, hate or just feel sorry for her.

-In many ways, this is a perfect movie.
-The visuals are exquisite, the music and voice-acting brilliant and the ending could be considered perfect for this story.
+In many ways, this is a great movie.
+The visuals are exquisite, the music and voice-acting brilliant and the ending could be considered perfect for this story, with the almost certainty of a later sequel.
 But, on the other hand, that ending could also be considered hollow and gives no feeling of satisfaction and honestly, maybe it wasn't meant to.
 And the conclusion to Homura's character and the implications of her relationship with Madoka will split many into a love-hate camp.